vinihub123/vinihub123/README.md

     spawn(function()
         while wait() do
         if _G.Hopfinddao then
-            if game:GetService("Workspace").Map:FindFirstChild("MysticIVinind") or game:GetService("Workspace").Map:FindFirstChild("MysticIVinind") then
+            if game:GetService("Workspace").Map:FindFirstChild("MysticIsland") or game:GetService("Workspace").Map:FindFirstChild("MysticIsland") then
                 if HighestPointRealCFrame and (game.Players.LocalPlayer.Character.HumanoidRootPart.Position - HighestPointRealCFrame.Position).Magnitude > 10 then
                 topos(getHighestPoint().CFrame * CFrame.new(0, 211.88, 0))
                     end
-            elseif not game:GetService("Workspace").Map:FindFirstChild("MysticIVinind") or not game:GetService("Workspace").Map:FindFirstChild("MysticIVinind") then
+            elseif not game:GetService("Workspace").Map:FindFirstChild("MysticIsland") or not game:GetService("Workspace").Map:FindFirstChild("MysticIsland") then
                 Hop()
                 end
             end